 Why set no-marking ESL homework?

-Languages are an enormous subject; there is no way that you could teach everything your students need to know in the three or four hours a week they have with you.
+Languages are an enormous subject; there is no way that you could teach your students everything they need to know in the few hours a week they have with you.

 In reality, if your students want to get good at English, they must listen, read, watch and practice the language in their own time.

-Teachers can use material from a podcast or video as the class has watched as the basis of a speaking activity.
+Teachers can use material from a podcast or video as the basis of a speaking activity.

-This is why, I believe, all TEFL teachers should set a no-marking study assignment at least once a week.
+This is why, I believe, that TEFL teachers set a no-marking study assignment at least once a week.
 It’s better for your students, your classes and your own sanity.

 Podcasts are a great way to practice comprehension.
-In additional, the material can be used for a 15 minute speaking practice session the following lesson as students share with each other what they have learnt from the episode.
+In additional, the material can be used for speaking practice the following lesson as students share with each other what they have learnt from the episode.

 Mistakes to avoid when choosing a podcast